Sirloin Saloon sold at auction

 An auction of items at the former restaurant drew a crowd of more than 125 bidders, and nearly everything in the building, nailed down or not, was sold.
 Among those in attendance were other local restaurant owners and curious local residents who wanted to get one last glance inside the Sirloin Saloon, a local dining and entertainment landmark for more than half a century.

 "I just came hear to look around and see what's happening," said Herb Kalish, a local Manchester resident.
 "We've had some great times here, some very good meals, big gatherings, small gatherings.
+One time I remember we brought an old college friend here and we thought this was a good restaurant, not too expensive."

 Other business owners saw this as an opportunity to capture a bargain or two and take advantage of what the building had to offer.